pi-top/pi-top-4-Miniscreen/pt_miniscreen/core/README.md

 The App class is used to start and stop the application and show produced images on the OLED display.
 It takes a miniscreen instance and a root Component class.

+The App class is a good place to handle button presses and keep global state.

 ### Examples

 To use the miniscreen instance a new App class should be created that inherits